Chart Color Schemes

 Gosford has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects likely to affect the region.
-Notable initiatives include the M1 Pacific Motorway Kariong to Somersby Widening project, Gosford Alive - Kibbleplex Site development, Sapphire Gosford scheme, and Residential Towers planned for Watt Street and Henry Parry Drive.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 27 projects likely to affect the region.
+Notable initiatives include the M1 Pacific Motorway Kariong to Somersby Widening project, Gosford Alive - Kibbleplex Site development, Residential Towers planned for Watt Street and Henry Parry Drive, and Sapphire Gosford.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.